newpatiente2e/docs/docs/15-install-prerequisites.md

 ## Install the workshop developer tools

-The are three ways to install the workshop developer tools.
+The are two ways to install the workshop developer tools.
 The option you choose will depend on your computer's capabilities and your preference.

 ### Docker Dev Containers